 - The Steering Council may declare a Steering Council position vacant if the member holding that position has missed more than three consecutive meetings or a total of six meeting during the year without good cause.

 - In the event of a vacancy on the Steering Council, the council will solicit and fill the position with an alternate gardener by 2/3 majority vote of the Steering Council.

-- No later than March of each year, the Steering Council shall name a Nominating Committee to determine and organize the nominees for Steering Council positions to be elected at the upcoming Annual Meeting of members.
+- The Steering Council shall name a Nominating Committee to determine and organize the nominees for Steering Council positions to be elected at the upcoming Annual Meeting of members, preferably to be held in October of each year.
 Any member in good standing may self-nominate for a Steering Council position.

 Section 8: Duties of Steering Council Members

 - Steering Council Facilitator shall be responsible for scheduling and creating an agenda for monthly Steering Council meetings, as well as arranging for facilitation of the meetings.
 Either the Steering Council Facilitator or the Treasurer shall serve as the APF Garden Liaison.

 - Treasurer shall be responsible for maintaining the membership list and the all-members e-mail list, collecting annual contracts, maintaining a data base of plot assignments, collecting plot fees and payments in lieu of work hours, notifying gardeners about non-payments, receiving money from fund raising projects, keeping financial records, preparing monthly financial statements and preparing an annual budget.
 The Treasurer or Steering Council Facilitator shall serve as the APF Garden Liaison.